nov314k/atlas/docs/installing-atlas-on-windows.md

 ## Create a virtual environment

 It is best to create and work within a virtual environment.
-This is especially true if you are evaluating Atlas.
+This is especially true if you are evaluating Atlas:

 ```
 python -m venv atlas